qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_roles.rst

    * :need:`Safety Manager <rl__safety_manager>`
    * :need:`Security Manager <rl__security_manager>`

-A detailed overview of the responsibility for the steps of the safety analysis process is listed in the section titled "Workflow for Safety Analysis".
+A detailed overview of the responsibility for the steps of the safety analysis process is listed in the section titled "Workflow for safety analysis".
 You can find it here:

 :ref:`workflow_safety_analysis`